awaseem/teacher/README.md

 A course is just made of different course items, when you want to add a new course make sure you add it the course list file for that specific subject.

-For example, if I was to add a new course named 'my new cool course', I would create a JSON file within `data/v1/subjects/javascript/courses/` and then add the entry within the course list file here `data/v1/subjects/javascript/courseList.json`.
-The new JSON object I add has have the following:
+For example, if I was to add a new course named 'my new cool course', I would create a JSON file within `data/v1/subjects/javascript/courses/` and then add the entry within the course list file here: `data/v1/subjects/javascript/courseList.json`.
+The new JSON object I add has to have the following:

 | key         | description                                                                                               | required |
 | ----------- | --------------------------------------------------------------------------------------------------------- | -------- |